WHAT ARE THE PROPERTIES TO CONSIDER WHEN DECIDING ON A CERTAIN METAL ALLOY FOR A MEDICAL DEVICE?

 - 304LVM Stainless Steel

 - Beryllium Copper

 - Phosphor Bronze

-- L605 and many other “bi-metals” (combinations of cladded wire which may include Silver or Platinum).
+- Many other “bi-metals” (combinations of cladded wire which may include Silver or Platinum).

 Others Specialty Alloys include:

 - 17-7PH® Stainless Steel UNS S17400